-- In EYFS and Key Stage One discrete phonics lessons are taught in a systematic way on a daily basis using the Monster Phonics scheme.
+- From YR-Y6, discrete phonics lessons are taught daily using Read, Write Inc Phonics for those pupils accessing phonics.
 The skills learnt in these sessions are explicitly modelled and applied across the curriculum.
 This continues until they are secure in de-coding and have successfully completed the programme.
-At this point, a greater emphasis is placed on reading comprehension.
-See separate Phonics Policy for more details on Monster Phonics. - Pupils are encouraged to read for meaning and through context. - Pupils are introduced to a full range of texts through shared reading in whole class groups. - Pupils each follow an individual independent reading programme using the Book Bands scheme, monitored by class teachers.
+At this point, a greater emphasis is placed on reading comprehension through VIPERS sessions.
+See separate Phonics Policy for more details on Read, Write Inc. - Pupils are encouraged to read for meaning and through context. - Pupils are introduced to a full range of texts through shared reading in whole class groups.

-- Pupils are encouraged to make free choices of books based on their own interests from the library to supplement their instructional independent reading. - In group reading, pupils of similar ability are encouraged to interpret and discuss text in more depth.
+- Once pupils have completed phonics, they each follow an individual independent reading programme using the Book Bands scheme, monitored by class teachers. - Pupils are encouraged to make free choices of books based on their own interests from the library to supplement their instructional independent reading. - In group reading, pupils of similar ability are encouraged to interpret and discuss text in more depth.
 This may happen within or outside the main daily literacy lesson. - Reading skills are further developed across the curriculum. - Whole class texts are used to support and engage children in their topic learning and to further develop comprehension of both fiction and non fiction texts. - Pupils are encouraged to do regular home reading.